TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

     <img src="/assets/images/posts/2017/deprecate/packagist-abandoned.png" class="thumbnail">

-Now you only hope that everybody is going to packagist to check if any of packages they're using are abandoned and seek their replacement...
+Now you hope that everybody is going to packagist to check if any of packages they're using are abandoned and seek their replacement...
 No it's not so painful.

 Composer will tell you for every `composer require/update` that includes this package from now on: